 The culmination of performance learning for students in the Department of Chemistry is presentation of their research to an external audience.
-Nine chemistry majors graduated this May.
-Two of these students presented their research at the 2013 national convention of Sigma Zeta National Science and Mathematics Honor Society, and one of the students won the award for the Best Poster Presentation.
+Eight chemistry majors graduated this May.
+Two of these students presented their research at the 2014 national convention of Sigma Zeta National Science and Mathematics Honor Society, and one of these students won a 2013-2014 Sigma Zeta research grant for her work.
 One student presented his research at the annual meeting of the Illinois State Academy of Science.
-Two of these students presented their research at the 245th national meeting of the American Chemical Society.
-Eight of the nine students presented their research at the 2013 Millikin University Undergraduate Research Poster Symposium, and three of those eight received awards for their posters.
+Two of the eight students presented their research at the 247th national meeting of the American Chemical Society.
+Six of the eight students presented their research at the 2014 Millikin University Undergraduate Research Poster Symposium, and four of those six received awards for their posters.
+In addition, a senior biology major, more than 50% of whose research was in chemistry, presented at both the Sigma Zeta national convention and the Millikin poster symposium and won the award for best presentation at both venues.